 Day 38International Departure

 Climbing at and above 8,000 meters is inherently dangerous and is not the place to be learning mountaineering and climbing skills.
 Any expedition that goes to 8,000m requires a very high level of aerobic fitness.
 Being fit will certainly improve your chances of reaching your chosen summit.
 Your resting heart rate should be below 60 but preferably below 50.
 You should be able to run 50km on flat ground in approximately6 hours.
 Endurance and the ability to carry a heavy pack of up to 25kg is more important than sprint ability.
-In order to get ready for this challenge, you need to be trained at least for about 8 to 12 months to prepare yourself as strong candidate.
-You can go to fitness center every morning for about 2 hours, do hiking every weekend with increasing weights on your pack (i.e. 10kg, 15kg, 20 kg, and up to 25kg), manage some time for cycling for couple of hours up to 3 or 4 times a week.
+In order to get ready for this challenge, you need to be trained at least for about 8 to 12 months to prepare yourself as a strong candidate.
+You can go to the fitness center every morning for about 2 hours, do hiking every weekend with increasing weights on your pack (i.e. 10kg, 15kg, 20 kg, and up to 25kg), manage some time for cycling for a couple of hours up to 3 or 4 times a week.
 On the summit push, extra effort is required walking on ice and climbing up to 12 – 16 hours.

-Dream Himalaya Adventures strongly suggest that you must climb a number of 6,000m peaks in order to gain mountaineering proficiency and also undertake a trip to one of the 7,000m peak or one of the technically difficult 6000m peaks i.e. Mt.
+Dream Himalaya Adventures strongly suggest that you must climb a number of 6,000m peaks in order to gain mountaineering proficiency and also undertake a trip to one of the 7,000m peak or one of the technically tricky 6000m peaks i.e. Mt.
 Amadablam, or similar, where you experience expedition camping, higher altitude, and dealing with the cold.
 Now to get more familiar with 8,000m altitude and extreme cold temperature, we highly recommend our clients to climb one of our expedition to 8000m mountains, i.e. Mt.
 Cho Oyu (8201m), Mt.
 Manaslu (8,163m) or any other over 8,000m mountain, where working with Sherpas, the use of fixed ropes and oxygen equipment are pretty much associated with.
 With this experience on your side, you will be ready to attempt the Mt.
 Everest.
-If you do so, our experience shows that those who have done expedition with us have significantly increased the success rates.
+If you do so, our experience shows that those who have done the expedition with us have significantly increased the success rates.
 If you are fit and motivated but lacked technical climbing skills or suitable experience, we have options to keep you safe and get you high.
 This might be a personal Sherpa or a pre-trip training course.

 You must have well knowledge about the usage of mountaineering gears, good with rock climbing and ice climbing, will increase the chances of reaching the summit and also the previous mountaineering experiences is mandatory but doesn’t really require any high level of technical experience.